Serocious/Phant-Player/README.md

 displays albums in an Apple Music-style grid, plays MP3/FLAC/M4A/OGG/Opus/WAV, and integrates with Last.fm and the Windows System Media Transport Controls.

+## Disclaimer

+This is a personal project, and not intended to be commercialised.
+I do no have any rights to `Phant` and elements were used with the sole purpose of honouring Taishi's works.

 ## Features

 - Library scan over a folder of albums, with embedded album art extraction